 Interestingly, in an animal study, butyrate supplementation also directly altered the gut microbiota by increasing SCFA-producing bacteria and decreasing histamine-releasing bacteria.

-Butyrate production will be hampered without sufficient butyrate-producing bacteria, the fiber in the diet, or a diverse and abundant microbiota.
+Butyrate production will therefore be hampered without sufficient butyrate-producing bacteria, the fiber in the diet, or a diverse and abundant microbiota.

 Our microbiome regulates the cells lining our intestines.

-It is butyrate that provides the energy to the large intestine to grow, maintain, and protect the intestinal barrier.
+Butyrate provides the energy to the large intestine to grow, maintain, and protect the intestinal barrier.